ourarash/log-with-statusbar/README.md

 # log-with-statusbar

-A light weight logger with a status bar on the bottom that does not disappear with scrolling.
+A light weight logger with a status bar on the bottom or the top that does not disappear with scrolling.

 You can also attach a verbosity level to each scrollable log call.